mwmbl/crawler-extension/README_new_architecture.md

 ### Common Issues

 1. **No searches happening**
-   - Check if `generate_queries` is enabled in storage
+   - Check if `generate_dataset` is enabled in storage
    - Verify daily cycle hasn't completed
    - Check console for error messages